fabian12943/Haushaltsbuch/README.md

 <p align="center"><img src="screenshots/menu_dark.png" width="800"/></p>

-# meinHaushaltsbuch 📚
+# meinHaushalt 🏡

-<b>meinHaushaltsbuch</b> is an Application for MacOS and Windows that helps you and your
+<b>meinHaushalt</b> is an Application for MacOS and Windows that helps you and your
 household members to keep track of their spendings and earnings and become more financially responsible.

 This application was built as part of a lecture at Aalen University within 3 weeks.